Chart Color Schemes

 Ropes Crossing has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified four projects that are expected to impact the area.
-Among these key projects are Richmond Road Upgrade from M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, M12 Motorway (Western Sydney Airport Motorway), and Parklawn Place Boarding House.
-The following list provides details on those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect this region: Richmond Road Upgrade from M7 to Townson Road, The Ponds North West Growth Area - Adjacent Precincts, M12 Motorway (Western Sydney Airport Motorway), and Parklawn Place Boarding House.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.